-The Audit Committee’s (the “Committee”) purpose is to assist the Board of Directors (the “Board”) in fulfilling its responsibilities to shareholders, potential shareholders, and the investment community by overseeing the accounting and financial reporting processes of Kelly Services, Inc. (the “Company”) and the audits of the financial statements of the Company.
-The Committee will assist the Board in monitoring (1) the quality and integrity of the Company’s financial statements, accounting and financial reporting processes, and financial statement audits, (2) the registered public accounting firm’s (independent auditor’s) qualifications and independence, (3) the performance of the Company’s internal audit function and independent auditors, (4) the Company’s compliance with legal and regulatory requirements, and (5) the Company’s Enterprise Risk Management program that includes systems of disclosure controls and procedures, internal control over financial reporting, and compliance with ethical standards adopted by the Company.
+The purpose of the Audit Committee (the “Committee”) is to assist the Board of Directors (the “Board”) of Kelly Services, Inc. (the “Company”) in its oversight of the quality and integrity of the Company’s financial statements, accounting and financial reporting processes, and financial statement audits, including internal control over financial reporting; the registered public accounting firm’s (independent auditor’s) qualifications and independence; the performance of the Company’s internal audit function and of the independent auditor; the Company’s compliance with legal and regulatory requirements; and the Company’s Enterprise Risk Management program that includes systems of disclosure controls and procedures, and compliance with ethical standards adopted by the Company.

 The Committee will serve as the Company’s Qualified Legal Compliance Committee (the “QLCC”).

-The Committee should encourage continuous improvement of, and promote adherence to the Company’s policies, procedures, and practices at all levels for corporate accountability, transparency, and integrity.
-The Committee should also provide for open communication among the independent auditor, financial and senior management, the internal audit function, and the Board.
+The Committee shall encourage continuous improvement of, and promote adherence to the Company’s policies, procedures, and practices at all levels for corporate accountability, transparency, and integrity.
+The Committee shall also foster open communication among the independent auditor, financial and senior management, the internal audit function, and the Board.

 In fulfilling its obligations, the Committee will rely on management for the preparation, presentation, and accuracy of the Company’s financial statements, for the appropriateness of the accounting principles and reporting policies that are used by the Company, on management and the Company’s internal audit function for establishing and monitoring the effectiveness of the Company’s internal control over financial reporting, and on the Company’s independent auditor for the audit of the Company’s financial statements and the effectiveness of the Company’s internal control over financial reporting.

-No member of the Committee shall simultaneously serve on the audit committees of more than two other public companies without the prior approval of the Board of Directors.
+No member of the Committee shall simultaneously serve on the audit committees of more than two other public companies without the prior approval of the Board.